Willagee

 Population growth drivers in Willagee are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Willagee statistical area's population is estimated at around 6,288 as of November 2025.
-This reflects an increase of 841 people (15.4%) since the 2021 Census, which reported a population of 5,447 people.
-The change is inferred from the resident population of 6,075 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 61 validated new addresses since the Census date.
+As of February 2026, the estimated population of the suburb of Willagee is around 6,288.
+This reflects an increase of 841 people since the 2021 Census, which reported a population of 5,447 people.
+The change was inferred from AreaSearch's estimation of the resident population at 6,075 following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
 This level of population equates to a density ratio of 3,008 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Willagee's 15.4% growth since the 2021 census exceeded the national average (9.7%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 55.00000000000001% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Willagee's growth rate of 15.4% since the 2021 census exceeded the national average of 9.9%.
+Population growth for the area was primarily driven by interstate migration contributing approximately 55% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, an above median population growth of national areas is projected, with the Willagee statistical area expected to grow by 985 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, an above median population growth is projected for the suburb of Willagee, with an expected increase of 985 persons to 2041 reflecting a total increase of 12.3% over the 17 years.

 Frequently Asked Questions - Population